 The structure of our genes, or DNA, is fixed for life.
 There is nothing we can do to control the impact it has on our health and wellbeing.
-But every gene has a ‘switch’ or a ‘landing strip for chemical messengers’ that can attach to the DNA, and it depends which messengers ‘land’ that determines what gene is activated and how it is able to express itself.
+But every gene has a ‘switch’ or a ‘landing strip for chemical messengers that can attach to the DNA, and which messengers ‘land’ determines what gene is activated and how it is able to express itself.
 In this way the brain actually writes social processes into biological processes.
-Emotional and psychological experiences can affect epigenetic structures negatively, or positively, for the long term7.
+Emotional and psychological experiences can affect epigenetic structures negatively or positively for the long term7.

 For example, relationship experiences can affect genetic activity.
-Children who attended day care between the ages of 3-5 years had a brain scan that looked at the volume of neurons in the hippocampus at 7 years old.
-The researchers found that children who had high support from their mother, or primary carer, had higher volume of neurons in hippocampus, important for memory and learning.
+In one study, they scanned the brains of three to five year olds who attended Day Care and looked at the volume of neurons in the hippocampus at seven years old.
+The researchers found that children who had high support from their mother, or primary carer, had higher volume of neurons in the hippocampus, important for memory and learning.
 They also had a decreased incidence of depression7.

 Movement and the development of the motivation system in the brain

 While love and security are fundamental to emotional security and maturity, children also need to be able to actively explore and learn on their own to develop the ability to regulate their own emotions8.
-Emotional regulation means children learn to cope with the ups and downs of every-day life.
+Emotional regulation means children learn to cope with the good and not so good of every-day life.

 Exploring through movement is essential for the regulation of the central nervous system as well as the emotional/motivational system of the developing brain.
 When children exercise they reduce the level of stress hormones, such as cortisol, and increase the release of ‘feel good’ hormones, or endorphins.
 If the brain is not bathed in enough endorphins then, stress systems are activated and children feel increased angst, depression and/or aggression8.